Completed Projects

 Project Lead: Karsten Lehmann / Wolfram Reiss, Vienna University

-So far there is no easily accessible introduction to the religious diversity in Austria that is targeting the general public.
-The publication project wants to close this gap.
-In the form of an edited volume it intends to bring together scholars of religion that are experts in the analysis of religious communities in Austria – past and present.
+So far there is no easily accessible introduction to the religious diversity in Austria to target the general public.
+The publication project at hand wanted to close this gap.
+In the form of an edited volume it brings together scholars of religion that are experts in the analysis of religious communities in Austria – past and present.
 We have convened an authors' workshop on setpember 18 th and 19th 2020.
-The volume will be published with NOMOS-publishers.
+The volume was published in 2022 with NOMOS-publishers.

 2022: Information by the Publishing House - Lehmann, Karsten / Reiss, Wolfram (ed.)
 Religiöse Vielfalt in Wien Badenn-Baden 2022.